aquasecurity/tracee/docs/docs/traceectl/commands/metrics.md

 # Metrics Command Usage

-The `metrics` command in **TraceeCtl** provides information about Tracee's performance and resource usage metrics.
+The `metrics` command in **traceectl** provides information about Tracee's performance and resource usage metrics.
 This command is helpful for monitoring how Tracee is functioning in real-time.

 ## Usage